Category Archives

 Roger Goettsch and his pride and joy, a ’49 Chevy pickup he restored.

 [Ed.
-I once heard at an Associated Press seminar that anyone, in the right hands, could well be the subject of a prize-winning profile.
-This one may or may not qualify, but it’s pretty darned good and has been widely shared in golf circles of late, mostly because this guy’s story truly is compelling.
+I once heard at an Associated Press seminar that anyone, in the right hands, could prove the subject of a prize-winning profile.
+This one may or may not qualify, but it’s pretty darned good and has been widely shared in golf circles of late.
+Mostly because the story of Roger Goettsch, even in my hands, is damned compelling.
 A published version appeared in a 2019 issue of Golf Course Management magazine.
-See a slightly longer and more casually profane original draft below.
+See below a slightly longer, more casually profane original draft.
 Note: The subject here has since moved on to Coto de Caza Golf & Racquet in Trabuco Canyon, California.]

 By HAL PHILLIPS

-I received the following email from Roger Goettsch, CGCS, in the spring of 2018: I recently designed and built two different wetting forks for applying wetting agents to the soil in our LDS (localized dry-spot areas).
+LONGGUN, Hainan PRC (April 9, 2019) — I received the following email from Roger Goettsch, CGCS, in the spring of 2018: I recently designed and built two different wetting forks for applying wetting agents to the soil in our LDS [localized dry-spot] areas.
 We have had issues getting wetting agents into the soil due to the thatch layer and this seems to have helped… He attached pictures of the wetting forks in action, along with shots of the “Plug Pushers” he also designed and built, to remove cores following aeration.

 Goettsch is the head superintendent at Shanqin Bay Golf Club in the small town of Longgun, on the island of Hainan, in the People’s Republic of China.
 Like many American-trained supers working overseas, Goettsch can’t get his hands on every last piece of equipment his little heart desires.
 So he just builds what he can, himself, putting to work his AutoCAD skills, his welding and fabrication expertise, and a mechanical imagination born deep in the American heartland.
 Goettsch has worked all over North America, and now Asia, leaving behind him a trail of custom-designed and custom-built equipment — like breadcrumbs in the woods.